THIS SITE IS A 'WORK IN PROGRESS'. WE NEED YOUR HELP!

 South Pennines - Walk Cycle Ride

-We can also boast the kilometre square with the densest network of public paths in England, and the most access land of anywhere in England outside a National Park.
-We have the longest continuous uphill road climb (and descent too of course) out of Cragg Vale towards Littleborough.
-So no shortage of adventures in the countryside for two feet, two wheels or four hooves!
+Did you know we have the kilometre square with the densest network of public paths in England?
+We also have the most access land of anywhere in England outside a National Park AND the longest continuous uphill road climb (and descent too of course) out of Cragg Vale towards Littleborough.
+Amazing eh?

-Cyclists and mountain bikers are spoiled for choice too: two national cycle routes come our way, winding their way along quiet country lanes and by-ways, whilst there's ample opportunity for off-road adventure on the Pennine moorland bridleways.
+Cyclists and mountain bikers are spoiled for choice too: two national cycle routes come our way, whilst there's ample opportunity for off-road adventure on the Pennine moorland bridleways.
 Try the 47 mile Mary Townley Loop, where accommodation is available for you and your bike along the way.
-Can you do it in a day?
-A weekend?
-A week?
-The South Pennines is the perfect place to come for your next cycling holiday.

 Horse-riders can follow the routes once trodden by packhorse trains, carrying cloth across the Pennine moors.
 The Pennine Bridleway and the Mary Townley Loop give the opportunity for long distance rides for the fitter horse and rider.
 Again, accommodation is available for horse and rider, on or near the routes.